+The Swing Rhythm.
 The Swing Rhythm [Each example has a corresponding audio file] One of the rhythmic concepts integral to Jazz relates to the notion of what makes a rhythm a “swing” rhythm.
 Simply put, a “swing rhythm” is based on a subdivision of each single beat into groups of 3, or “triplets”.
 Previous convention and much classical music (but not all) often divided the beat into groups of 2.
 Below is a diagram, using music notation, showing how one may convert any given rhythm into a “swing” rhythm.
-We may distinguish between the conventional and jazz concepts by calling the triplet-based rhythm a “swing” rhythm, and calling the division of the beat into 2 as a “straight” rhythm.
-The Swing Rhythm
+We may distinguish between the conventional and jazz concepts by calling the triplet-based rhythm a “swing” rhythm, and calling the division of the beat into 2 as a “straight” rhythm. *Remember, in terms of time-feel, or “groove”: Swing = beat subdivided into groups of 3; Straight = beat subdivided into groups of 2.

 There is no definitive list of jazz standards, and the list of songs deemed to be standards changes over time.
 Songs included in major fake book publications (sheet music collections of popular tunes) and jazz reference works offer a rough guide to which songs are considered standards.
 Not all jazz standards were written by jazz composers.
 Many are originally Tin Pan Alley popular songs, Broadway show tunes or songs from Hollywood musicals – the so-called Great American Songbook.
 A commonly played song can only be considered a jazz standard if it is widely played among jazz musicians.

-How to Play Jazz Piano: 14 steps Edit 21 authors | 82 revisions | Last updated: June 18, 2012 June 18, 2012 Jazz is an art form that has grown from its blues origins to draw influences from just about every genre of music there is.
+The jazz standard repertoire has some overlap with blues and pop standards.
+Before 1920 Pollstar.
+Music News, Reviews, Articles, Information, News Online & Free Music.
+How to Play Jazz Piano: 14 steps.
+Edit 21 authors | 82 revisions | Last updated: June 18, 2012 June 18, 2012 Jazz is an art form that has grown from its blues origins to draw influences from just about every genre of music there is.